AdamMeyers/The_Termolator/README_termolator_add_ons.txt

-These prgrams were developed on some linux machines, but tested on a few linux machines and one MacBook Air.
+These programs were developed on some linux machines, but tested on a few linux machines and one MacBook Air.
 For the current version of the program, the MAC (1.7 Core i7, 8 RAM), turned out not to have enough memory to create shelve (slv) files from a Wikipedia dump, although